timocp/ruby-calc/README.md

 ### Trancendental functions

-In calc, transcendental functions such as sin, cos and pi, cannot be evaluated exactly as fractions.
+Transcendental functions such as sin, cos and pi, cannot be evaluated exactly as fractions.
 Their ruby-calc wrapers take an extra argument which is the accuracy of the result.
 The result will be a rational number within that quantity of the correct value (usually an absolute difference).

 ```ruby
 # calculate pi to 10 decimal places: